alaaabosedo/myprogect/README.md

 # My-progect
-This is a test project for [Subject Name created on [27/10/2024 & 12ِam] by [alaa abosedo]]
+This is a test project for [My-progect] created on [27/10/2024 & 12ِam] by [alaa abosedo]]